-BTEC Media Studies is a vocational pathway for creative and analytical students.
+BTEC Creative Media Production is a vocational pathway for creative and analytical students.
 The course focuses on Film & TV analysis and production.
-With the ever- increasing media saturated world that we live in, Media Studies allows students to research, investigate and form critical views and opinions on the digital world.
+With the ever- increasing media saturated world that we live in, Creative Media allows students to research, investigate and form critical views and opinions on the digital world.

 Students develop as independent learners which help with key skills in research and analysis needed for higher education subjects.

+Units of study include :

+A1- Skills Development (270 GLH)

+A2- Responding to a Brief (90 GLH)

-Units of study could include Advertising Production, Promotional Video Production, and Communication Techniques for Creative Media, Factual Film Production and Research Methods and Techniques for the Media.
-It is desirable that students entering into this course of study have a background in level 2 BTEC Media, GCSE Media or strong skills in English Literature.
+It is desirable that students entering into this course of study have a background in Media and good skills in English Literature.

-Assessment is through 100% coursework which is internally assessed.
-At the end of the course learners will be awarded a Pass, Merit or Distinction grade (D, B/C or A respectively).
-This will be calculated from the points achieved throughout the course.
+This course is Assignment based with a Pearson Set Assessment for some units.
+The work is internally verified and then subject to external Standards Verification.
+At the end of the course learners will be awarded a Pass, Merit or Distinctiongrade.
+This will be calculated from the points achieved throughout the course

-BTEC Media effectively prepares students for study at University or to work within a media industry field.
+BTEC Creative Media effectively prepares students for study at University or to workwithin a media industry field.
 Key skills will be learnt and developed throughout the study of this course which are important for all types of higher education courses and employment.
-These are effective written and verbal communication, time-management, organizational skills, teamwork, independent study and research, developing opinions and applying critical analysis.
+These are effective written andverbal communication, time-management, organizational skills, team- work, independent study and research, developing opinions and applying critical analysis.